toraritte/toraritte.github.io/scribbles/fetchGit.md

 #####################

-Only 2 uses of `allRefs` in the entirety of Nixpkgs: TODO i don't think it matters if used or not; except if `fetchGit` used "improperly" -> see issue below
+Only 2 uses of `allRefs` in the entirety of Nixpkgs: TODO i don't think it matters if used or not; except if `builtins.fetchGit` used "improperly" -> see issue below

 0 [07:38:22] ag 'allRefs' .
 pkgs/development/tools/yarn2nix-moretea/yarn2nix/lib/generateNix.js